CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 14. Defining Classes/README.md

 	return (number1 + number2);
 }
 Accessing Static Methods
 Like static fields, static methods can be accessed with the "dot" notation (the dot operator) applied to the name of the class and the class name can be skipped if the calling is performed by the same class, in which the static method is declared.
-Here is an example of calling the static method Add(…): static void Main()
+Here is an example of calling the static method Add(...): static void Main()
 {
 	// Call the static method through its class